We manufacture carbon fiber tubes using two methods

 Roll wrapped tubes method

 Roll wrapped prepreg carbon fiber tubes are constructed using multiple wraps of twill and/or unidirectional fabrics.
 Rolled tubes are ideal for applications that require the highest bending stiffness and lowest weight, such as automation robotics, telescoping poles, idler rollers, and UAV components.
 The standard finish is cello-wrapped gloss, but a smooth sanded finish is also available.
-We use roll wrapping process for smaller, shorter tubes.
+We use a roll wrapping process for smaller, shorter tubes.
 Roll-wrapping is primarily used for producing small to medium diameter tubes of shorter lengths like 1 meter to 1.5 meters, Roll-wrapping is typically the most economical process for smaller quantity production runs.

 Also, We manufacture high strength, low weight carbon fiber tubes in various diameters.
 Our tubes are filament wound for optimum fiber placement, to get the best performance.
 These tubes can be fabricated and assembled.
 Operations such as bonding, drilling, and precision cutting are also available.